-Pokhara is known as the “Natural Capital” of Nepal, because of its astounding setting of extreme beautiful lakes with lush hills offering unique view of Himalaya.
+Pokhara is known as the “Natural Capital” of Nepal, because of its astounding setting of extreme beautiful lakes with lush hills offering a unique view of Himalaya.
 It is the third largest city in Nepal is also known as the gateway to the base camp Annapurna.
-Pokhara offers tourists the trekking tour which generally take up to 25 days of travel.
-The city is also famous for its three stunning lake, one of Phewa Lake, with spectacular views of the snowy mountains of the Himalayas.
-Pokhara is also considered the one of the top tourist places in Nepal.
+Pokhara offers tourists the trekking tour which generally takes up to 25 days of travel.
+The city is also famous for its three stunning lakes, one of Phewa Lake, with spectacular views of the snowy mountains of the Himalayas.
+Pokhara is also considered one of the top tourist places in Nepal.

 9) Kathmandu, Nepal

 The place from where the Buddhist religion begins is known as Lumbini site built by Emperor Asoka Maurya.
-Buddhist pilgrimage started around 623 BCE after the birth of lord Buddha here in Lumbini.
-It is extraordinary place for its calm, undisturbed atmosphere and largely devoid of sights.
-In present day Lumbini has become a tourist spot for foreigners and pilgrimage for Buddhist followers and believers mostly Hindus, Hinayana and Mahayana in Nepal.
-Now Nepali authorities have constructed park around it so that tourist can enjoy the culture, history, art and beauty of this place.
+Buddhist pilgrimage started around 623 BCE after the birth of Lord Buddha here in Lumbini.
+It is an extraordinary place for its calm, undisturbed atmosphere and largely devoid of sights.
+In present-day Lumbini has become a tourist spot for foreigners and pilgrimage for Buddhist followers and believers mostly Hindus, Hinayana, and Mahayana in Nepal.
+Now Nepali authorities have constructed park around it so that tourist can enjoy the culture, history, art, and beauty of this place.

 5) Annapurna, Nepal

-Big day climbing up and over the Thorong La Pass, At 5416 metres, it is very high.
-Allow at least three days around Manang for acclimatisation to the high altitude.
+A big day climbing up and over the Thorong La Pass, At 5416 meters, it is very high.
+Allow at least three days around Manang for acclimatization to the high altitude.

 4) Patan Museum, Lalitpur

-Patan Museum is located in a former palace, this museum is well organized with excellent explanations of ancient history of Nepal, and not overwhelming.
-The building of the museum is extraordinary beautiful , and not cluttered.Now in these days photos in the clock tower were fascinating, with a good selection of representative artifacts and accompanying narrative.
+Patan Museum is located in a former palace, this museum is well organized with excellent explanations of the ancient history of Nepal, and not overwhelming.
+The building of the museum is extraordinarily beautiful, and not cluttered.Now in these days, photos in the clock tower were fascinating, with a good selection of representative artifacts and accompanying narrative.
 The cafe in the gardens is very refreshing.
-This museum is self supporting, and a separate entry fee is required .
+This museum is self-supporting, and a separate entry fee is required.